kamalyasya/superappautomationscript/README.md

 - Run `npm install`
 - Install Appium on a local machine or if you already had appium installed run `npm link appium`
-- Set variables Android and iOS on a local machine
+- Set variables Android on a local machine
-- Open and config Android and iOS simulators
+- Open and config Android
 - Run tests using `npm run android.app`
 - Open report: `npm run report`